 As noted, Facebook survey scams often follow on from initial like-farming scams.
 Other versions may bypass the like-farming phase and jump right into the survey tactic.

-If you click the link, you will be told that, before claiming your giveaway or prize entry, you must first fill in one or more surveys.
+If you click the link, the page will tell you that you must first fill in one or more surveys before claiming your giveaway or prize entry.
 A window will present you with a list of survey links to click on.
 The links open various websites that offer the chance to win further prizes in exchange for filling in surveys and providing your name, email address, home address, and phone numbers.
-But, fine print on the sites will explain that, by participating, you are giving permission for your personal information to be shared with “site sponsors” and third-party marketing companies.
-Thus, soon after participating, you will begin receiving unwanted and annoying phone calls, text messages, emails, and surface letters promoting a variety of products and services you most likely neither want nor need.
+But, fine print on the sites will explain that, by participating, you are permitting your personal information to be shared with “site sponsors” and third-party marketing companies.
+Thus, soon after participating, you will begin receiving unwanted and annoying phone calls, text messages, emails, and surface letters promoting various products and services you most likely neither want nor need.

-Meanwhile, the scammers who created the bogus Facebook giveaway Pages will earn commissions each time somebody provides his or her information on one of the survey sites.
+Meanwhile, the scammers who created the bogus Facebook giveaway Pages will earn commissions each time somebody provides their information on one of the survey sites.

 And, of course, no matter how many surveys you complete or how much information you provide, you will never get the promised giveaway or prize entry, which never existed in the first place.